-Iseji Route and Kumano Kodo are integral parts of Sacred Sites and Pilgrimage Routes located in Kii Mountain Range – a region which was added to the list of Unesco World Cultural Heritage Sites in 2004.
-It is the part of the region including Yoshino.
-Omine, Kumano Sanzan and Koyasan, which are all connected not only to each other but also to the ancient capitals of Japan, Nara and Kyoto via pilgrimage routes.
-The region is particularly important as it reflects a great harmony and fusion between the native religion of Japan – Shinto and Buddhism acquired from China and Korea.
-This harmony between the different religions is among the primary the reasons leading to the inclusion of the region in UNESCO World Heritage list.
-UNESCO describes the region as a cultural landscape – meaning “cultural values created jointly by humans and nature” and I get the chills whenever I come across this definition.
+The route is part of the region including Yoshino, Omine, Kumano Sanzan and Koyasan, which are all connected not only to each other but also to the ancient capitals of Japan, Nara and Kyoto via pilgrimage routes.
+The regions main particularity concerns the reflection of a great harmony and fusion between the native religion of Japan – Shinto and Buddhism acquired from China and Korea.
+This harmony between two religions is among the primary the reasons leading to the inclusion of the region in UNESCO World Heritage Site list.
+Unesco describes the region as a cultural landscape – meaning “cultural values created jointly by humans and nature” and I get the chills whenever I come across this description.

-Iseji Route, also known as the Eastern Route or the route for the ordinary people in the olden days (to separate it from the Imperial Route – Nakahechi) starts at Ise-shi and goes all the way down to Shingu – it is a 170km long stretch where you are never too far off from the sea even though you do not get to see it for most part of the trail taking you through forests.
+Iseji Route, also known as the Eastern Route or the route for the ordinary people in the olden days (to separate it from the Imperial Route – Nakahechi), starts at Ise-shi, home to Japan`s most precious shrine, and goes all the way down to Shingu.
+It is a 170km long stretch where you are never too far off from the sea even though you do not get to see it for most part of the trail, which mostly takes you through forests.
 There are more than twenty different sections and passes and it is commonly assumed and reported that the whole route may require somewhere around ten days to two weeks at a leisurely pace.
-Iseji Route connects the most praised shrine of Japan, Ise Jingu in the Northern end of Mie prefecture, with Kumano Hayatama Taisha Shrine.
+Iseji Route connects the most praised shrine of Japan, Ise Jingu in the Northern end of Mie prefecture, with Kumano Hayatama Taisha Shrine located in Wakayama.

 The route is one of the four routes forming the Kumano Kodo`s network of trails.
-The most popular one is Nakahechi, followed by Kohechi trail, which takes you up to Koyasan.
-The lesser known two trails, in addition to Iseji Route, include Ohechi, another coastal route following the southern coast of Wakayama Prefecture.
-Nakahechi is no doubt the most travel friendly one out of the four routes with a central accommodation booking system and luggage forwarding service (please refer to the practical information section at the end of this post for the comparison of Nakahechi and Iseji Routes in addition to travel tips).
-I walked part of that trail in February 2018 and it was a wonderful introduction to the concept of long walks, which is substantially different than a long daily hikes where you get back to the same place at night.
-My first Kumano Kodo walk allowed me to get acquainted with that state of mind where you literally feel like you leave one worry behind with each step you take forward.
-It was a wonderful experience that I was lucky to be able to repeat in Yakushima circling the island.
+The most popular one is Nakahechi, followed by Kohechi trail, which is the route climbing up to Koyasan and known as the most difficult trail among all Kumano trails.
+The lesser known two trails, in addition to Iseji Route, include Ohechi – another coastal route following the southern coast of Wakayama Prefecture.
+Nakahechi is no doubt the most travel friendly one out of the four routes with a central accommodation booking system and luggage forwarding service (please refer to the practical information section in the second part of this post for the comparison of Nakahechi and Iseji Routes in addition to travel tips).
+I walked part of Nakahechi trail in February 2018 and it was a wonderful introduction to the concept of long walks with the continuity element they involve and the state of mind that brings, which is substantially different than long daily hikes where you get back to where you started at the end of the day.

-On my first day in Owase, heavy rain was expected so I did not plan any hikes following the advice of the locals.
+On my first day in Owase, heavy rain was expected so I did not plan any long hikes following the advice of the locals.
 I however still decided to get a sneak preview of Magose Pass, which was originally in my schedule for the next day.
 You can catch a local bus to the trailhead from Owase for a little under 400 Yen and walk the trail all the way back to Owase.
-As I was made aware before, the trail was completely left alone and I met only one person after two hours, a local who – as I find out the next day – walk the trail almost everyday for exercising.
-Magose is a very beautiful trail, which at parts reminded of Yakusugi Land trail in Yakushima.
-It felt like Nakahechi Trail meets Yakushima with deep forest sections with occasional mini-versions of Moss Forest of Yakushima.
-The whole trail takes you two hours with the photo stops but there are two detours that you can take for longer hikes – a 30 mn long steep climb up to Mt.
+The trail was completely left alone and I met only one person after two hours, a local who – as I found out the next day – walks the trail almost everyday for exercising.
+Magose Pass, the most well known trail along Iseji Route was charming and at parts reminded of Yakusugi Land trail in Yakushima.
+The whole trail takes around two hours with the photo stops but there are two detours that you can take for longer hikes – a 30 mn long steep climb up to Mt.
 Tengurasan and a two hours climb up to Binshiyama with its famous elephant back.
-On my first day, I ddid not take any of the detours but walked the trail twice waiting for the promised rain to come.
+On my first day, I did not take any of the detours but walked the trail twice waiting for the promised rain to come.
 I like the dark forest feeling that the rain brings to unicolor-green trails.
 It however turned out to be a very light rain but still persistent enough to turn every single rock into a slippery threat.
 It is therefore advised that the trail is not hiked during heavy rain unless you have the proper gear.

 My First Encounter with Yamabushis

 On our way down to Owase from Mt.
-Tengurasan, I experience once the luckiest of all my hikes in Japan – a chance encounter with two Yamabushis.
-In my every guided hike in Japan, I heard wonderful stories of “yamabushis”, the mountain monks who follow Shugendo, which is – according to Japan Times – “an ancient ascetic religion combining aspects of mountain worship, Buddhism, Shintoism and Taoism” but has never came across them before.
-There is a great short documentary about their practices including interview with recent day converts.
+Tengurasan, I experienced one the luckiest days of all my hikes in Japan – a chance encounter with two Yamabushis.
+In my every guided hike in Japan, I heard wonderful stories of “yamabushis”, the mountain monks who follow Shugendo, which is – according to Japan Times – “an ancient ascetic religion combining aspects of mountain worship, Buddhism, Shintoism and Taoism” but has never came across them before (there is a great short documentary about their practices including interview with recent day converts).
 We came across the two yamabushis including a women monk on their way up to Mt.
 Tengurasan climbing from Owase direction.
-They kindly stop, allowed me to take their pictures.
-They were coming from the nearby Kumano Kodo Center where they set up an exhibit about their practices.
-They were originally located near Nachi Falls, the longest waterfall in Japan.
+They kindly stopped and allowed me to take their pictures.
 They were fully dressed in white (which I understand signifies the purity) with almost sock thin white shoes, making me once again appreciate their endurance.
 They played their horagai (法螺貝) for us (I posted the video on my instagram account), a long shell allowing them to connect with the other yamabushis in the region.
 The encounter made me feel like all hikes are nice but some hikes are even nicer.

-I took my dinner at Huuhan Minshuku, which is run by a mother and son duo, who go out their way to make your stay very comfortable.
-I each night enjoyed the delicious menu (always including sashimi among other changing dishes) and the chance to practice my very underdeveloped Japanese with other guests who usually travel to Owase for work purposes.
+I took my dinner at Huuhan Minshuku, which is run by a mother and son duo, who go out their way to make your stay a very comfortable one.
+I each night enjoyed the delicious menu (always including sashimi among other changing dishes) and the chance to practice my very underdeveloped Japanese with other guests who traveled to Owase for work purposes.
 The highlight of my stay at Huuhan was the view of the fisherman’s wharf right from my Japanese style tatami room and ability to watch the fisherman to prepare for take off right before daylight.

 Other Trails of Iseji Route

-Now that I I live in Japan, I left the other trails of Iseji Route to another visit including another famous very short trail Matsumoto Pass.
-My week long trip down to Mie and Wakayama included more stops such as Ise Shrine, Yunomine Onsen in Wakayama and also thanks to the kindness of Yamawaki San, Nachi Falls and a visit to the memorial of a Turkish ship sunk off the Kushimoto cost in late 1880s, which will hopefully soon all have their own posts.
+Now that I I live in Japan, I left the other trails of Iseji Route to another visit including another famous but very short trail – Matsumoto Pass.
+My week long trip down to Mie and Wakayama included more stops such as Ise Shrine, Yunomine Onsen in Wakayama – thanks to the kindness of Yamawaki San – Nachi Falls and a visit to the memorial of a Turkish ship sunk off the Kushimoto cost in late 1880s, which will hopefully soon all have their own posts.